iP1SMS/documentation/REST-API.md

 Authorization: Basic aXAxLTEyMzQ1OkNuYlhGZnlUTTVCVEtoN3VOVg==`
 ```

-Sending SMS
+Sending SMS messages
 -----------

 * Base URL: `https://api.ip1sms.com/`
 * Endpoint: `api/sms/send`

-In order to send SMS you need to have credits.
-When you create an account and verify your phone number you'll be given €1 in credits, the amount of SMS you'll be able to send with those credits will heavily depend on what country you'll be sending the SMSes to.
+In order to send SMS messages you need to have credits.
+When you create an account and verify your phone number you'll be given €1 in credits, the amount of SMS messages you'll be able to send with those credits will heavily depend on what country you'll be sending the messages to.

-When creating a request to send SMS we use the `/api/sms/send` endpoint with the HTTP method `POST`.
+When creating a request to send SMS messages we use the `/api/sms/send` endpoint with the HTTP method `POST`.

-Since our REST API is JSON based that's the data structure we'll use and when sending SMS we have seven properties to play with:
+Since our REST API is JSON based that's the data structure we'll use and when sending SMS messages we have seven properties to play with:

-* `From`: Who or what the SMS should be sent from can be either a up to 15 digit (telephone) number or an up to 11 character ASCII string.
+* `From`: Who or what the SMS message should be sent from can be either a up to 15 digit (telephone) number or an up to 11 character ASCII string.
 * `Numbers`: A `collection` of phone numbers with country code, eg. 46 for Sweden.
 * `Contacts`: A `collection` of contact IDs.
 See the Contact section for how to use these.
 * `Groups`: A `collection` of group IDs.
 See the Group section for how to use these.